beegee-tokyo/ganbarou_tools/README.md

 **Syncing**

-To get started with AOSP ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with Nameless ROM, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

-To initialize your local repository using the [AOSP-S4-KK trees](https://github.com/AOSP-S4-KK), use a command like this:
+To initialize your local repository using the [Nameless trees](https://github.com/NamelessRom), use a command like this:

-    repo init -u git://github.com/AOSP-S4-KK/platform_manifest -b kk-4.4
+    repo init -u https://github.com/NamelessRom/android.git -b android-4.4

 Then to sync up: